shnbwmn/doubting-thomas/README.md

 > Curated resources and links for those who doubt their faith.

-Create a [pull request](https://github.com/shnbwmn/doubting-thomas/pulls) to add links | Start an [issue](https://github.com/shnbwmn/doubting-thomas/issues) for discussions.
+Create a [pull request](https://github.com/shnbwmn/doubting-thomas/pulls) to add links | Start an [issue](https://github.com/shnbwmn/doubting-thomas/issues) for discussions | [Contribution Guidelines](https://github.com/shnbwmn/doubting-thomas/blob/master/Contribute.md)

-Please read the [Contribution Guidelines](https://github.com/shnbwmn/doubting-thomas/blob/master/Contribute.md) before submitting a PR.
+**_Note:_** this is not intended to be biased in any way, towards atheism, agnosticism or faith.
+I simply list articles I've come across that have helped me to see different perspectives and arguments, and that I hope will assist others.
+Please respect this.

 ### General sites